vercel/swr-site/pages/docs/mutation.en-US.md

 #### Parameters

-- `key`: ***
+- `key`: same as `useSWR`'s `key`
-- `data`: ***
+- `data`: data to update the client cache, or an async function for the remote mutation
-- `options`: ***
+- `options`: accepts the following options
-  - `optimisticData`: data to immediately update the client cache, or a function that receives current data and returns the new client cache data, usually used in optimistic UI.
+  - `optimisticData(currentData)`: data to immediately update the client cache, or a function that receives current data and returns the new client cache data, usually used in optimistic UI.
-  - `revalidate`: should the cache revalidate once the asynchronous update resolves.
+  - `revalidate = true`: should the cache revalidate once the asynchronous update resolves.
-  - `populateCache`: should the result of the remote mutation be written to the cache.
-  - `populateCache`: should the result of the remote mutation be written to the cache, or a function that receives new result and current result as arguments and returns the mutation result.
+  - `populateCache = true`: should the result of the remote mutation be written to the cache, or a function that receives new result and current result as arguments and returns the mutation result.
-  - `rollbackOnError`: should the cache rollback if the remote mutation errors.
+  - `rollbackOnError = true`: should the cache rollback if the remote mutation errors.

 ## Revalidate